contao/docs/docs/manual/layout/templates/template-inheritance.en.md

 This article is machine translated.
 {{% /notice %}}

 The structure of a template can vary from simple to complex content.
-Most templates will be renamed block functions (`block()` and `endblock()`) and divided into areas.
-These areas can be accessed via template inheritance.
+Most of the templates are divided into areas with the above-mentioned block functions (`block()` and `endblock()`).
+You can access these areas via template inheritance.
 This makes individual template changes more transparent.

 The template `fe_page.html`is divided into several blocks (including `head`, `meta`, `body`, , , `footer`etc.).
 We only want to add an additional meta specification.